alain-riedinger/ta-config/README.md

 - an adapted markdown lexer
 - a dynamic highlighting of the current word or selection
 - a color hint for color codes
+- some helpers for the search operations (initialization, shortcuts)
 - some helpers for french language (for text and markdown edition)
+- integration of the distraction free mode

 ## Favourite files manager